-Executive Director of the Institute for Justice Minnesota Chapter
+Legislative Counsel and Managing Attorney of the Institute for Justice Minnesota office

-Lee McGrath is the Executive Director of the Institute for Justice Minnesota Chapter and serves as IJ's Legislative Counsel.
+Lee McGrath is the Managing Attorney of the Institute for Justice Minnesota office and serves as IJ's Legislative Counsel.
 He joined the Institute in December 2004 and litigates cutting-edge constitutional cases protecting economic liberty, school choice, private property, freedom of speech and other individual liberties in both federal and state courts in Minnesota and nationally.
 Minnesota Lawyer recognized McGrath as one of 2006's Up and Coming Attorneys.

 Under his leadership, the Institute for Justice Minnesota has launched a successful campaign to restore economic liberty as a basic civil right under both the Minnesota State and U.S. Constitutions.
 IJ-MN successfully freed African hairbraiders from the State of Minnesota's onerous cosmetology licensing regime, successfully stopped the government from enforcing a blanket ban on advertising, soliciting or using the Internet to conduct lawful, direct sales of wine, and forced the City of Red Wing to end its ban on interstate ship of trash.